evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/asyncio-eventloop.rst

    Any positional arguments after the callback will be passed to the callback when it is called.

-   An instance of :class:`asyncio.Handle` is returned, which can be used to cancel the callback.
+   An instance of :class:`asyncio.Handle` is returned.

    :ref:`Use functools.partial to pass keywords to the callback
    <asyncio-pass-keywords>`.